lane-core/kitcat/Prim/Nat.lagda.md

 ```

 We'll also define addition here, as it is useful for many applications so it's
 good to have it as early as possible.
+Multiplication as well.

 ```